bruce-hill/tomo/docs/lists.md

   default comparison function for the item type will be used.

 **Returns:**
-The removed top element of the heap or `none` if the array is empty.
+The removed top element of the heap or `none` if the list is empty.

 **Example:**
 ```tomo